open-telemetry/opentelemetry-cpp-contrib/exporters/geneva/INSTALL.md

 # Prerequisite

- - The exporter requires opentelemetry-cpp already installed.
+ - The exporter requires opentelemetry-cpp (version v1.7.0 or higher) already installed.

  - [GoogleTest](https://github.com/google/googletest) framework to build and run the unittests.